junxit/us-congress-bills-111/metadata.md

 - 2010-07-22 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2010-07-22 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2010-07-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 477.
+- 2010-07-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6536-6537; text as passed Senate: CR S6536)
+- 2010-07-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6536-6537; text as passed Senate: CR S6536)